Broadcasts & Automations Performance

 Steps to Delete a Broadcast or Automation

-To delete a broadcast or automation, make sure it meets the eligibility requirements: it must be in "Draft" status and have no interactions or data associated with it.
+You delete a broadcast or automation only when it meets the eligibility requirements.
+It must be in "Draft" status with no interactions or data.

 -